-I’d like to see a digital pH reading before and after to confirm whether the pH shifted.
+I’d like to see a digital pH meter reading before and after to confirm whether the pH shifted.

 If you’re looking for a budget alternative to an alkaline water machine, a better option than the water stick is a quality alkaline water filter pitcher.

 Read my detailed EHM water pitcher review to get a better idea.